 Innovative international street food will be available from an on-site foodie market, and seasonal activities for families will include a magical Santa's grotto.
 We recommend loading up on hot snacks and drinks before beginning your adventure.

-This artistic installation features over 50 vast sculpted lanterns in all shapes and sizes: from jewel-coloured exotic animals and birds to monuments and monsters.
-Our favourites include the marching camels (lots of camel displays) and the vast temple (it's bigger than your home) and the spectacular spinning fish inside the eight foot lantern vase.
+This artistic installation features over 50 vast sculpted lanterns in all shapes and sizes.
+Last year, this included jewel-coloured exotic animals and birds as well as monuments and monsters.

-Those who go to Chiswick for the Magic Lantern Festival should try to visit the English Heritage building before it closes (at 4:30pm), which is one of the finest examples of neo-palladian design in England, having been built by the third Earl of Burlington in 1729 to showcase his art collection.
+Those who go to Chiswick for the Magic Lantern Festival should try to visit the English Heritage building before it closes (at 4:30pm).
+It is one of the finest examples of neo-palladian design in England, having been built by the third Earl of Burlington in 1729 to showcase his art collection.